appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 }
 ```

 With the `name` attribute of the `@EnterpriseBean`annotation you have the possibility to specify the name of the bean, you registered before by annotating it.
-A more detailed description about the available annotations will be part of the [Persistence-Container](#persistence-container).
+A more detailed description about the available annotations will be part of the Persistence-Container.

+> This method is the preferred one, because of performance improvements.

 ##### Setter Injection